Relative $K$-theory for $C^*$-algebras: Summary and examples

+As the reader can easily check, the class of $^*$-homomorphisms that map to the zero C$^*$-algebra, $\phi:A\to\{0\}$, forms a subcategory of \textbf{C$^*$-hom} that is isomorphic to the category of C$^*$-algebras in an obvious way.
+If one restricts to this subcategory, the usual definition of complex $K$-theory $K_*(A)$ for C$^*$-algebras is recovered through the construction of the relative theory $K_*(\phi)$.

+We outline a simplified picture of the relative groups $K_0(\phi)$ and $K_1(\phi)$ to help understand the results and examples.
+Full definitions will be given in section 3.

-The group $K_0(\phi)$ is made from triples $(p,q,v)$, where $p$ and $q$ are projections in some matrix algebras over $\tilde A$, the unitization of $A$, and $v$ is an element in a matrix algebra over $\tilde B$ such that $v^*v=\phi(p)$ and $vv^*=\phi(q)$, that is, $\phi(p)$ and $\phi(q)$ are Murray-von Neumann equivalent (if $A$ and $B$ are unital and $\phi(1)=1$, we may ignore unitizations, see Proposition \ref{unit}).
+The group $K_0(\phi)$ is made from triples $(p,q,v)$, where $p$ and $q$ are projections in some matrix algebras over $\tilde A$, the unitization of $A$, and $v$ is an element in a matrix algebra over $\tilde B$ such that $v^*v=\phi(p)$ and $vv^*=\phi(q)$ (if $A$ and $B$ are unital and $\phi(1)=1$, we may ignore unitizations, see Proposition \ref{unit}).
 The triples are sorted into equivalence classes, denoted $[p,q,v]$, and are given a well-defined group operation by the usual block diagonal sum,

 For two triples $(p,q,v)$ and $(p',q',v')$ to yield the same equivalence class, $p$ and $p'$ must be (at least stably) Murray-von Neumann equivalent in $\tilde A$, as must be $q$ and $q'$.
 Moreover, elements $c$ and $d$ implementing such equivalences must play well with $v$ and $v'$ in that we require $\phi(d)v=v'\phi(c)$.
-More generally, we may use idempotents instead of projections to represent the elements of $K_0(\phi)$.

-$K_1(\phi)$ is made from triples $(p,u,g)$, where $p$ is a projection in $M_\infty(\tilde A)$, $u$ is a unitary in $pM_\infty(\tilde A)p$, and $g$ is a unitary in $C[0,1]\otimes\phi(p)M_\infty(\tilde B)\phi(p)$ such that $g(0)=\phi(p)$ and $g(1)=\phi(u)$.
+$K_1(\phi)$ is made from triples $(p,u,g)$, where $p$ is a projection in $M_\infty(\tilde A)$, $u$ is a unitary in $pM_\infty(\tilde A)p$, and $g$ is a unitary in $C([0,1])\otimes\phi(p)M_\infty(\tilde B)\phi(p)$ such that $g(0)=\phi(p)$ and $g(1)=\phi(u)$.
 The triples are sorted into equivalence classes, denoted $[p,u,g]$, and are given a well-defined group operation by diagonal sum as before, although we have the formula